xzava/pkce/README.md

 ### Examples

-> - No dependencies for the client
+> - No dependencies for the client server
-> - Only one optional import for the server. `pip install python-jose[cryptography]`
+> - Only one optional import for the auth server. `pip install python-jose[cryptography]`

 ```python